ongr-io/ApiBundle/Resources/doc/endpoints.md

 Note that both PUT and DELETE will require you to send the _id for every document.

-API will return a response with created products ID's if no error occurs. e.g. response:
+API will return a response with created products ID's if no error occur. e.g. response:

 ```json
 {